nais/doc/basics/teams.md

 * Two GCP projects are provisioned, one for development and one for production.
 See `https://console.cloud.google.com/home/dashboard?project=<(dev|prod)-yourteamname>`.
 * Namespaces are provisioned in all Kubernetes clusters.

+## Managing your team
+* Team members are managed by managing the group in [AAD]

+{% hint style="warning" %} It is the responsibility of each team to keep the group member roster up to date.
+This includes removing former team members in a timely fashion. {% endhint %}

 ## Access to API keys

 In order to access _team API keys_, go to [deploy.nais.io].